ericselin/dotfiles/README.md

 Gmail is set up with an app password, and the Dracula theme is enabled.
 Unfortunately, it still takes a while for `mutt` to connect to the IMAP folder and load everything, and this would be great to improve on.
 Maybe create a local copy of the inbox?
 Also, Office365 doens't work currently, but might be possible.
 In any case, see [Jonathan's setup](https://jonathanh.co.uk/blog/mutt-setup.html) for inspiration.

-[Mail retrieval](https://wiki.archlinux.org/index.php/Category:Mail_retrieval_agents) should probably be done using `isync`.
-Unclear how this works with Office365, though.
+[Mail retrieval](https://wiki.archlinux.org/index.php/Category:Mail_retrieval_agents) is done using `isync`.
+This also synchronizes changes done in `mutt`.
+Note that email deleted (and purged) from `mutt` is still visible in the Gmail "All Mail" folder (this behavior can be changed in Gmail settings).

 TODO status email: ANNOYING

-- TODO email: set up local retrieval of gmail
 - TODO email: set up local retrieval of office365 this should probably be done using `davmail` as in [this example](https://movementarian.org/blog/posts/mutt-and-office365/)